-1. Felted Wool
+1. Felted Shag Rugs

-The Blossom collection from Surya can also add character to your space.
+The Metropolitan Collection from Surya is a perfect example of what can be done with Felted Wool.
+This collection features a number of hand-woven felted wool rugs in a wide variety of colors.
 The circular pieces of felt are hand woven from 100% New Zealand Felted Wool.
 You can tell by simply looking that this is a thick, plush rug that will be super comfortable underfoot.

-2. Mixed Textures
+2. Mixed Texture Shag Rugs

-3. Super Plush
+3. Super Plush Rugs

 5. Leather Shag

 Leather shag rugs have a particularly unique texture and appearance.
 These rugs are painstakingly hand-knotted which means each strip of dyed leather is tied by hand to a sturdy cotton backing.
 These rugs can be any color and often consist of multiple colors.
 The durability of leather help these rugs stand up over time, but the unique manufacturing process can lead to some complications.
 It’s not uncommon for a couple of leather strands to come loose from the cotton backing.

 One thing to keep in mind when looking at purchasing a leather shag rug is that it might be difficult to clean.
 Any attempt to vacuum a leather shag rug could lead to strands being loosened or removed from the backing.
 If you’re trying the clean a leather shag rug, your best bet is to take it outside and lightly beat it with a broom before vacuuming it with an extension hose.

 While most people have an inclination toward natural fibers, an area rug made from synthetic fibers can be just as soft and durable at a significantly lower price.
 Using a variety of processes, synthetic fibers can be manipulated to look and feel very similar to natural materials like wool or cotton.
 While there is an undeniable difference between a high-quality silk rug and a much cheaper acrylic one, it might not be enough for most people with a tight budget to care.